 High speed, precision and full repeatability.

 Cinema robots add an entirely new perspective to filming – whether shooting tabletop, live action commercials, film, glambot or television.
-Capture images in crisp focus that would be impossible
+Capture images that would be impossible to achieve by any other method.

 Our robots